 - Demonstrate initiative, leadership, teamwork and continued development to be successful in the field of corporate and homeland security.

 - Students will use their broad education to interpret and understand their roles as professionals in industry and society.

 - Encourage active informed citizenship and leadership in students through the mastery of effective communication skills and thoughtful consideration of ethical issues.

 Upon completion of this program, students will be able to:

-- Identify the responsibilities and duties of security personnel in protecting private organizational functions from potential threats, losses, and exposures to potential liability
+- Evaluate the responsibilities of security and law enforcement personnel in protecting the public from potential threats

-- Identify the responsibilities and duties of security personnel in handling different types of security investigations
+- Describe the responsibilities of security personnel in handling different types of security investigations